MileHacker Logo

 Summer Strategies

-• Focus on indoor activities like museums, shopping malls, and air-conditioned restaurants in the middle of the day day.
+• Focus on indoor activities like museums, shopping malls, and air-conditioned restaurants when it's hottest day.

 • Plan evening outings to experience Hongyadong's lights and river views, when temperatures are cooler.